Shotbow/fudawiki-files/hanafuda/games/kekoro.md

 ---
 title: Kekoro
-description: A 2-player hanafuda game with unique card values and many yaku.
+description: A 2-player hanafuda game with card values like Sudaoshi and yaku similar to Hachi.
 published: true
-date: 2021-04-22T03:26:26.131Z
+date: 2021-04-22T03:52:53.021Z
 tags: fishing games, hanafuda games
 editor: markdown
 dateCreated: 2021-04-17T05:18:37.680Z
 ---

 Kekoro is a fishing-type game played with Hanafuda.
-Its yaku inventory has significant overlap with [Tensho](/en/hanafuda/games/tensho) and [Hachi](/en/hanafuda/games/hachi), and its card values are unique but bear a resemblance to those used in [Sudaoshi](/en/hanafuda/games/sudaoshi).
-The game is played for an indeterminate amount of time - as many rounds as it takes for one player to exceed their opponent's cumulative score by 90 points.
+Its yaku inventory has significant overlap with [Tensho](/en/hanafuda/games/tensho) and [Hachi](/en/hanafuda/games/hachi), and its card values are the same as those used in [Sudaoshi](/en/hanafuda/games/sudaoshi).
+The game is played for an indeterminate amount of time - generally as many rounds as it takes for one player to exceed their opponent's cumulative score by 90 points.
 # Setup
 If gambling, the two players come to an agreement over how much to wager on the game.
-Each player puts up this amount; the winner will take both shares.
+Each player puts up the same amount; the winner will take both shares.

 Any other house rules should also be established at this point, in order to keep gameplay smooth and fair.